-These terms of service, as amended by any special terms, provided in a Schedule (these “Terms”) set out the terms and conditions on which we (“we”, “us”) provide, foreign currency Conversion services (“FX Services”), StudyPay (which is a payments gateway operated by us, specifically for payments in the education sector), “Moto Payments” (which is a payment platforms solution allowing one-off or recurring payments or pre-authorisation of certain payments)or other payments services (each a “Payment Service”) to you, the client, (“you”).
+These terms of service, as amended by any special terms, provided in a Schedule (these “Terms”) set out the terms and conditions on which we (“we”, “us”) provide, foreign currency Conversion services (“FX Services”), Gateway Services (which is a payments gateway operated by us, for receiving payments, predominantly used by the education sector),or other payments services (each a “Payment Service”) to you, the client, (“you”).

 These Terms set out the relevant information that we are required to provide you under the Payment Services Regulations 2017 (“PSR 2017”) prior to a contract being entered into.
 For the avoidance of doubt, a contract is only formed once a successful Order has been placed with us.

-We operate the websites www.earthport-fx.com and www.studypay.co.uk.
+We operate the website www.earthport-fx.com.
 Our full company name is EarthportFX Limited, we are a company registered in England and Wales under company number 03910588, with our registered office at 140 Aldersgate Street, London, EC1A 4HY.